 Medical malpractice claims hinge on proving that a medical professional failed in fulfilling his or her obligation to provide reasonable care.
 In the legal realm, the term “reasonable care” refers to a situation in which a similar professional would have acted with more care given the same circumstances.

 For example, imagine you’re a patient who felt a lump under your skin.
-You see your primary care physician, who dismisses it as a swollen lymph node.
-The lump grows over time, and months later you’re diagnosed with cancer.
+You see your primary care physician, who dismisses it as fatty tissue.
+The lump grows over time, and later you’re diagnosed with cancer.
 In this situation, most other doctors would have ordered tests to rule out the possibility of cancer, so your doctor acted negligently.

 Providing sufficient evidence for medical malpractice requires these basic elements:

 - You must prove that a doctor/patient relationship existed.
-You must have hired a doctor in a formal capacity to qualify for a settlement.
+You must have entered into a professional relationship with the doctor or other health care provider.
 In other words, a casual conversation at a cocktail party is not sufficient grounds for a suit.

 - That doctor was negligent in your care.
 Medical malpractice claims, like most personal injury claims, rely on the idea that your provider committed negligence (or failed in his or her duty of care).
 Being unhappy with the quality of your treatment isn’t enough to recover damages.

-- Provider negligence was responsible for your injuries.
-You must prove that your provider’s actions directly lead to your predicament.
+- Negligence was responsible for your injuries.
+You must prove that your provider’s actions directly lead to your damages.
 Since doctors often deal with those who are already sick or injured, proving this requires the help of a skilled attorney.

-- That injury led to damages.
+- You suffered quantifiable injuries.
 You must provide specific evidence of damages as a result of your care.
 For example, your injury may lead to economic damages, like medical bills and lost wages due to missed work.
 You may also suffer general damages, which cover intangible losses like emotional suffering and physical pain.